Charcoal-SE/PulseMonitor/README.md

 It is currently running on the
 [Halflife bot account](https://chat.stackexchange.com/users/389741/halflife).

-To run PulseMonitor, you need to have the packages BotpySE and chatexchange installed on your computer.
+To run PulseMonitor, you need to have the packages enumerated in `requirements.txt` installed on your computer.

 Once that is done, copy the privileged user file to a directory